 When we eat before bed we digest food instead of healing.
 This results in fatigue, sore muscles (that didn't recover/heal), aching joints, and so forth.

 A very large portion of people never get good sleep and never detoxify their bodies because they eat heavy meals in the morning and in the evening.
-You will not detoxify your cells or get good sleep while digesting globular proteins found in beans, nuts, seeds, eggs, dairy and meat.
+You will not detoxify your cells or get good sleep while digesting globular proteins found in beans, nuts, and seeds.
 Because beans take so long to digest, this means they should then optimally be eaten six or more hours before going to sleep.
 And, because eating something like fruit while the beans are digesting would cause fermentation, gas, and other problems, nothing then should be eaten until bed.

 Why am I talking about sources of calories?
 Because that is what beans are.
 We have stored beans, nuts, seeds and grains for thousands of years because they weren't as perishable as fruits and vegetables.
 They allowed us the bare needs for survival through winter, famine and failed crops.
 In fact, new evidence suggests that we started incorporating more seeds because they helped us fatten up, and thereby helped more of us make it through the winter.

 Who Can Eat Beans Healthfully?